 Finally, I connected everything the same way that one would do with the original car setup.
 I made a nice holding thingie with some zipties on the central top deck of the car for the 3-phase wires, but you could think of anything.
 Finally, I connected up the ESC signal and battery cables.

 Complete car with new ESC, motor, transmission and UBEC.
-Steering servo’s the same
+Steering servo is the same.

 Here’s a video below from the motor running on the test bed and the car running indoors and outdoors:

 I successfully replaced the spur-pinion drive in my autonomous RC car with a direct-drive using an brushless outrunner.
-After a bunch of tests and drives I am quite content with this setup, and I hope this post gives you some ideas about your setup as well.
+After a bunch of tests and drives I am quite content with this setup.

 - Which not only wears them out, but is also the cause for the extremely irritating whining most RC cars produce